mei-the-dev/ollama_cli/singularity_readme.md

-# 🚀 Omarchy - AI Code Agent
+# 🚀 Singularity — AI Code Agent (formerly Omarchy)

 **A powerful, beautiful CLI code agent powered by Ollama's Qwen2.5-Coder with MCP tools**

-Omarchy brings the power of GitHub Copilot CLI to your local machine, with enhanced capabilities for planning, learning, and self-improvement - all running completely offline with your own Ollama instance.
+Singularity brings the power of a local AI coding assistant to your machine, with enhanced capabilities for planning, learning, and self-improvement — all running completely offline with your own Ollama instance.
+This document was migrated from the legacy Omarchy project and retains historical references where helpful.

 ```
    ██████  ███    ███  █████  ██████   ██████ ██   ██ ██    ██